Get Tech Tips

 There are two main types of ladders we use: A-frame ladders and extension ladders.

 A-frame ladders, as their name suggests, open up and form an A shape.
-These ladders have four feet that all touch the ground, and the ladders can typically range from 6 feet to 18 feet in height.
+These ladders have four feet that all touch the ground, and the ladders typically range from 6 feet to 18 feet in height.
 For your safety, only use A-frame ladders when they are fully open.
 The ladders in the picture below are all A-frame ladders.

 OSHA forbids workers from standing on the top cap or top step of an A-frame step ladder.
 There is an exception for step stools that are under 32″ tall and designed for that purpose.

 When climbing a ladder, make sure that you have at least three points of contact with the ladder at all times (two feet and one hand or two hands and one foot).
 You reduce your fall risk significantly if you keep at least three of your limbs in contact with the ladder as you climb or descend.
+For that reason, you should use a tool belt whenever you're working on a ladder so that you can rely on all four of your limbs, not just your feet and one hand.

 Scaffolding